Dr. Seti Shenouda press interview with Watani International newspaper about Muslim Brotherhood

 Terrorist history

 The Brotherhood was founded as a religious, anti-Western organisation in 1928.
 It grew to assume a political role, engaging in terrorist operations and a series of political assassinations during the 1940s.
-The MB supported the 1952 Revolution that ended the monarchy and British colonial influence in Egypt, but was outlawed in 1954, following an attempt on the life of President Gamal Abdel-Nasser who would not allow them an active political role.
-The group leaders and members were imprisoned.
+The MB supported the 1952 Revolution that ended the monarchy and British colonial influence in

 The group was gradually allowed a degree of freedom to operate under President Hosni Mubarak on condition that it renounced violence.
 Although never formally legalised till 2012, its members established a significant bloc in parliament in elections in 2005 by standing as independents.
 It finally emerged from the shadows after the 2011 revolution.
-It won a majority in Parliament and, in June 2012, one of the members of its Guidance Office, Muhammad Mursi, became Egypt’s president.
-After one year in office he was overthrown by massive public protest and military intervention, for having curtailed freedoms and imposed an Islamist hegemony.
+It won a majority in Parliament and, in June 2012, one of the members of its Guidance Office, Muhammad Mursi, became

 Going underground